-Sniffers were originally designed to be used only by professional network engineers to monitor traffic and ensure appropriate use.
-Unfortunately, hackers are a very crafty bunch, and many currently make use of the sniffing software that is available online (sometimes even for free!).
+Sniffers were originally designed to be used by professional network engineers and system administrators to monitor traffic and ensure their networks stayed safe.
+Unfortunately, today’s hackers can take advantage of sniffing software that’s available online.

-Hackers: Generally, hackers exploit sniffer software to spy on people and steal their personal data, usually with the eventual goal of identity theft or other fraud.
+Hackers use sniffer software to capture, decode, and analyze packets of data sent over a network using TCP/IP or other protocols.
+Using packet sniffing tools, hackers can spy on people and steal their personal data, usually with the goal of identity theft or another form of fraud.

 How does a sniffer work?

-First, some background on the internet “traffic” we keep mentioning.
-Just as cars (which carry people) make up traditional traffic traveling on a road, internet traffic consists of packets (which carry data) traveling through a network.
-When you’re sitting at home, you ignore most cars driving by, but if a truck parks in your driveway, you might go check out who’s inside.
+Just as cars make up road traffic, internet traffic consists of packets of data traveling through a network.
+Although you generally ignore most cars driving by, you’re likely to investigate if a truck pulls up in your driveway.
 Similarly, your computer ignores most traffic flowing through a network, and only inspects the specific packets of data that are sent to it.

-Sniffers, then, are like a tollbooth — they are sent up to inspect all cars driving down the road, not just those that park in one driveway.
-Unfiltered sniffers inspect every car — they harvest all traffic traveling through a network.
-Filtered sniffers can be configured to inspect only certain types of traffic.
-This would be like a tollbooth that chooses to stop only BMWs, or only blue cars, depending on what type of traffic interests the owner of the tollbooth/sniffer.
+Sniffers, then, are like a tollbooth — they are set up to inspect all cars driving down the road, not just those that park in one driveway.
+Unfiltered sniffers inspect every car, harvesting all traffic traveling through a network.
+Filtered sniffers are configured to inspect only certain types of traffic.

-Network managers or system administrators may use hardware, such as routers with sniffing capabilities built right in.
-Sniffer hardware consists of a special adapter that hooks into the existing network.
+Sniffers can come in the form of software or hardware.
+Network or system admins can sniff on traffic using hardware like routers with built-in sniffing capabilities.
+Sniffing hardware consists of a special adapter that hooks into the existing network.
 The adapter collects the data and either stores it or sends it along to a collector for further inspection.

-Hackers tend to use sniffing software instead.
-Normally, computers ignore all traffic that’s headed elsewhere in a network, but these applications essentially alter a computer’s settings and permissions so that it collects and copies all available data packets on the network.
-This allows the hacker to store all the network data and analyze it at a later time.
-This setting is referred to as promiscuous mode, and it’s just about as sneaky and unrestricted as it sounds.
+Hackers, for their part, tend to use sniffing software.
+Normally, computers ignore all traffic that’s headed elsewhere on a network, but sniffing software applications essentially alter a computer’s settings and permissions so that it collects and copies all available data packets on the network.
+That lets the hacker store all the network data and analyze it later.
+This kind of sniffing is referred to as promiscuous mode, and it’s just about as shady and unrestricted as it sounds.

-The average computer user may encounter sniffers by visiting unsafe websites that automatically download the nefarious app, getting caught in a phishing scam that includes infected attachments or links, or using unsecured Wi-FI networks in public places.
+Although there's no such thing as a sniffer website, you may encounter sniffers by visiting unsafe sites that automatically download sniffer apps.
+Or, you can get caught in a phishing scam that includes infected attachments or links.
+Another way to become a victim of sniffing is by using unsecured Wi-FI networks.